 Since the early 1940s, applying liquid termiticides has been a popular form of termite control.
 This treatment has been meant to create a barrier between termites in the ground and the buildings they might otherwise infest.
 The liquid termiticide should be applied evenly, as patches of soil that have not been treated will be vulnerable to termite infestation and will create entryways for the termites to reach buildings.
 When applied properly, liquid termiticides will effectively exterminate termites.

 There is now a new way to apply liquid termiticide.
 With the Termidor HP system the termiticide is injected into the soil around the foundation.
 Digging a trench is no longer necessary.
 The HP system applies the perfect amount Termidor with each injection.
 This allows for an even distribution of termiticide around the structure and removes the distruptive and invasiveness of old style termite treatments.Termidor HP

 Prevention is important, and the best time to apply liquid termiticide is while a building is under construction.
 This is a prudent investment in the life of the structure, and it is highly recommended.
 This is when the treatment will be most cost-effective as well.
-Treatment during this time ensures that the chemicals are put in the right areas to prevent future infestation, as the soil can be treated before the foundation of a building is completed and other substructures are put into place.
-Current regulations dictate that such pretreatment is to be made along the soil/gravel underneath concrete slabs.
-These regulations also state that the pretreatment is made around utility conduits and pipes and on the sides of the building's foundation, piers, and interior partition walls.
-At this point, any gaps in the masonry may be pretreated as well.
-The final step is one last trip to the building to vertically treat along the building's foundation after the grading and backfilling is complete.
+Treatment during this time ensures that the termiticide is put in the right areas to prevent future infestation, as the soil can be treated before the foundation of a building is completed and other substructures are put into place.
+Current regulations dictate that a termite pretreat is to be made along the soil and gravel underneath the concrete slab.
+A pretreatment requries applying the termiticide around plumbing and pipes in the building's foundation, piers, and interior partition walls.
+After the construction is complete, a backfill treatment is required.
+The backfill treatment requires going around the structure and injecting the termiticide into the soil adjacent to the structure.